Create and Innovate

-Gala cases thrive in classroom, community, and remote learning settings.
-Create your own case to publish and share as widely as you like, or find one in our growing list of case libraries.
-Institutions with a series of cases can create their own libraries.
+Gala modules perform well in classroom, community, and remote learning settings.
+Publish your case and share it as widely as you like.
+Institutions can create libraries with multiple cases.

 The Gala initiative seeks to make sustainability learning more grounded, dynamic, and collaborative.
-We built the Gala learning environment to make the best teaching cases on sustainability, emphasizing openness, experimentation, and collaboration across the world.
+We built the Gala learning environment to make the best teaching cases on sustainability available to all, emphasizing openness, experimentation, and collaboration across the world.

 News & Updates